Five nutrients you didn’t know were in eggs

 Lutein and zeaxanthin

-Whether it’s protein, a low-calorie count or all the nutrients we talked about above, there’s so much to love about eggs!
+Whether it’s protein, convenience, or all the nutrients we talked about above, there’s so much to love about eggs!
 They’re a delicious delivery mechanism for a host of wholesome goodness, so get cracking and enjoy.

 1 Canada’s Food Guide